arc64/www.tecks.co.nz/books/types-of-research-evidence/how-is-learning-to-be-observed-and-recorded/what-are-the-main-issues-in-observing-and-recording-learning/should-conclusions-be-based-on-the-performance-of-individuals-or-of-groups.md

 *![Figure 3235.
 Examples of various data types which do and do not involve aggregation across individuals](../../../../../../assets/images/Figure3235.png "Figure 3235.
-Examples of various data types which do and do not involve aggregation across individuals"){.image-inline}*
+Examples of various data types which do and do not involve aggregation across individuals"){: .image-inline}*

 *Figure 3235.
 Examples of various data types which do and do not involve aggregation across individuals*